-I see lots of online writing with beautifully designed pages and striking photos, but the words read like an afterthought.
-Poor writing will quickly confuse your reader--or worse, turn them right off.
-Let's face it, many readers are busy, distracted, and usually in a hurry!
-So be sure that whatever you've written is clear and easy to read.
+Poor writing will quickly baffle your reader--or worse, turn them right off.
+Let's face it, many readers are busy, distracted, and usually in a hurry.
+So be sure whatever you've written is clear and easy to read.
 These days, one click of a mouse, one tap on a screen, and your audience is gone.
 Editing can help your reader stay with your message longer and take away a positive and lasting impression.

 The Many Faces of Editing